Stochastic comparisons, differential entropy and varentropy for distributions induced by probability density functions: Pdf-related distributions

-with the last identity due to (\ref{eq:pdfreslifetime}). \begin{proposition} Let $X$ be an absolutely continuous random variable defined on a support $S_X=(0,b)$. \begin{itemize} \item[(a)] If the pdf $f$ is continuous and strictly decreasing in $(t_0,b)$ for a given $t_0\in (0,b)$, then for all $t\in (t_0,b)$ one has
+with the last identity due to (\ref{eq:pdfreslifetime}). \begin{proposition} Let $X$ be an absolutely continuous random variable having support $S_X=(0,b)$. \begin{itemize} \item[(a)] If the pdf $f$ is continuous and strictly monotonic in $(t_0,b)$ for a given $t_0\in (0,b)$, then for all $t\in (t_0,b)$ one has